timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 # Introduction

-This blog would primarily focus on the three fundamental areas of calculus - _differentiation_, _limits_, and _integration_; thus no prior knowledge of calculus is needed.
+This series would primarily focus on the three fundamental areas of calculus - _derivatives_, _limits_, and _integration_, looking briefly at some of the different concepts to get started with calculus.; thus no prior knowledge of calculus is needed.

+**This is the first part of the series, it is entirely about derivatives**

 Note: the content covered here would only require a solid understanding of basic algebra.